How to Clean Cat Pee and Poop Stains Out of Carpet?

 A professional cleaner has seen and removed more stains than you can imagine so they know what works and what not.
 Sometimes their expertise can be priceless.
 If you don’t have anyone in mind, check this carpet cleaning directory.

-If so, consider purchasing a black light tool which will reveal the cat pee stains.
+If the stains are not visible, but your house still stinks, consider purchasing a black light tool which will reveal the feline urine stains.
 You can get one at the larger pet stores near your neighborhood or get one online.

 Why my kitty is not using the litter box?